 Dropbox: It is another file sharing platform.
 In fact, it is one of the oldest and reliable platforms available online.
 It is also available in two formats – in free and paid versions.

 Grammarly: It is a web-based editing tool that works in real-time.
 It is useful for writing correct text, which is important for effective communication.
 Grammarly has several plugins for using it with several text editors and email clients.

-Timezone converter: It is a handy website to know the local time of each remote team member.
+Timezone converter: It is a handy website to know the local time of each remote team member working in different times zones.
 It is effective in scheduling online discussions.

 Homebase: is a tool that tracks time, has an onboarding function for paperwork, a schedule creator, time-off management, and a suite of other tools.